acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

     opt.pip_param_estimate={0|1}                            1: The user does not know what are the evelutionary parameter (i.e. lambda and mu) and wants program to compute them.
 0: other way. opt.tree.scale={real}                                   Set the scale value to scale the branch lengths.

+    opt.has_only_gap_column={0|1}                           1: Remove all the only gap columns from MSA file.
+By deffault is 0.

 ---
 #  Initial tree options